hx1997/dayu/docs/how_it_works.md

 ## Stage 4: MLIR to HLIR
 We continue to do data flow analysis, but this time in an unconstrained way.
 "Unconstrained" means some of the IR format constraints may be broken, and as a result, the output can't be fed into an LLIR or MLIR analysis pass anymore.

 This stage involves an important analysis, copy propagation (CP).
-Put simply, CP tries to replace all uses of a variable with what it's defined to be.
+Put simply, CP tries to replace all uses of a variable with its defined value.
 For example, if we have

 ```
 v1 = acc